QualiTorque/qualitorque.github.io/docs/torque-agent/advanced-settings.md

 title: Changing advanced K8s settings
 ---

 While Torque offers a best practice configuration settings for deploying environments from your cluster, there may arise certain situations where overriding Torque's default settings becomes necessary based on your specific requirements.
+You can modify certain settings of the Torque runners (i.e. it will NOT affect your workloads, only the Torque workloads).

 Modifying these settings should be performed by the cluster administrator or subject to their approval, ensuring alignment with other existing cluster configurations you may have in place.